Orange County Theft Crime Attorneys

 Call us today at (714) 530-9690 or Toll Free (888) 478-8999 to discuss your case and talk about your options.

 Being accused of anything - let alone something as serious as theft - can be stressful for anyone.
 If this isn’t your first brush with the law, you may be feeling the pressure even more.
 But right now, we want you to focus on getting a competent Orange County criminal defense attorney who can begin representing you as soon as possible.

-For the past 15 years, we've gone above and beyond to offer legal counsel to those who need it most, when they need it most.
+Since 1999, we've gone above and beyond to offer legal counsel to those who need it most, when they need it most.
 We're prepared to bring the same level of tenacity and knowledge to your case.
 Our record speaks for itself.

 What Exactly Is a Theft Crime?

 While it may seem obvious, theft crimes actually include a wide variety of possible charges you might not have heard about until now.
 The one underlying fact that ties them altogether - the person accused of the crime knowingly took something that didn't belong to them.

 Under California criminal code there is more detail about what this means and how it must be proven.
 But, in general, if you’ve taken something from someone that doesn’t belong to you - whether it's a pack of gum, a new car, or someone’s identification - you’ve probably committed a theft crime.
 Below are some of the more common theft charges:

 - Petty Theft - California Penal Code 484 and 488 define petty theft as taking property with a value less than $950, with the exception of automobiles and firearms.